 Nestled right in the heart of Lincoln Square, Gene’s has all of your meat needs covered.
 Their deli case is chock-full of every cold cut (corned beef, pastrami, turkey, salami) and cheese under the sun so you can create your ideal sandwich combination.
 Don’t forget to add a side of one of their many Eastern European specialties like the blintzes or cabbage rolls for the ultimate Gene’s experience.

-A Chicago institution that has been satisfying both city dweller and suburbanite deli cravings for more than 60 years.
+A Chicago institution that has been satisfying deli cravings for more than 60 years.
 Choose from their lengthy sandwich menu or make up your own.
 Some notable corned beef selections include Barb’s Bonanza, which features corned beef and chopped liver on rye; the Lawrence and Kedzie, which goes 50/50 on both corned beef and pastrami; and, of course, the classic reuben piled high with sauerkraut, Swiss cheese, and lots of Russian dressing.

 1009 West Lake St., Chicago, 312-666-2536

 While it may be the youngest business on the list, the Corned Beef Factory has made a big splash in the West Loop with its sky-high deli sandwiches that don’t break the bank.
-With only eight selections on the menu, it’s easy to be decisive here, especially if you have corned beef on the brain.
+With only nine selections on the menu, it’s easy to be decisive here, especially if you have corned beef on the brain.
 For the purist, try the Corned Beef with mustard and Swiss cheese on rye or the good ol’ classic reuben, and, for the more adventurous, try the Tom and Jerry Combo with corned beef, pastrami, two types of mustards, and Swiss cheese on rye.
-Be sure to make an ATM run before lunch as they’re a cash-only spot.

 Maddie LaKind is a Chicago-born personal chef, caterer and writer.
 Her love of gastronomy began with an introduction to the Food Network as a teenager and has since blossomed into a deep-rooted passion.
 She spent her early career in the food world working at the famed Zingerman’s Deli in Ann Arbor, Michigan, before moving on to other notable spots including Detroit’s Sister Pie bakery, and Floriole Bakery, Read It and Eat bookstore and The Social Table in Chicago.
 In her spare time, she can be found practicing yoga, hosting dinner parties for friends and sifting through her ever-growing cookbook collection.
 Maddie is also a supporter of PAWS Chicago.
 Since adopting her two cats from the shelter, she has served as a volunteer and donated her cooking services as an auction item at fundraisers.